iodide-project/iodide/.github/issue_template.md

 Short summary of the bug.
-Please include the IODIDE version number where you found the bug
+Please include the IODIDE version number where you found the bug - if you are just running locally (building for dev or prod) you can put MASTER

 ### What I Did